 One in three respondents to a survey had “avoided an opportunity” when applying for a job due to fears of unfair treatment related to their racial, ethnic, or gender identity.
 And 69% would be more likely to apply for a vacancy with companies that showed commitment to ethnic and racial diversity.

-If you’re looking to attract Gen Z to your SMB (and why wouldn’t you, considering the size of the demographic?) then you’ll need to assess your current workplace culture, your approach to social issues, and of course your hiring practices and policies.
+If you’re looking to attract Gen Z in the workplace (and why wouldn’t you, considering the size of the demographic?) then you’ll need to assess your current workplace culture, your approach to social issues, and of course your hiring practices and policies.

 For example, if your workforce lacks racial and ethnic diversity, have you considered how potential hires from a different background may feel?
 Do you show commitment to encouraging diversity in your business on your website or in your recruitment marketing?